LeeCampbell/IntroToRx/content/02_KeyTypes.md

 (OnNext)*(OnError|OnComplete)?
 ```

 More subtly, observable sources are allowed to do nothing at all.
 In fact there's a built-in implementation to save developers from the effort of writing a source that does nothing: if you call `Observable.Never<int>()` it will return an `IObservable<int>`, and if you subscribe to that, it will never call any methods on your observer.
-This might not look immediately useful—it is logically equivalent to an `IEnumerable<T>` in which the enumerator's `MoveNext` method never returns.
-That might not be usefully distinguishable from crashing.
+This might not look immediately useful—it is logically equivalent to an `IEnumerable<T>` in which the enumerator's `MoveNext` method never returns, which might not be usefully distinguishable from crashing.
 It's slightly different with Rx, because when we model this "no items emerge ever" behaviour, we don't need to block a thread forever to do it.
 We can just decide never to call any methods on the observer.
 This may seem daft, but as you've seen with the `Quiescent` example, sometimes we create observable sources not because we want the actual items that emerge from it, but because we're interested in the instants when interesting things happen.
 It can sometimes be useful to be able to model "nothing interesting ever happens" cases.

 We're not quite done with the Rx's rules, but the last one applies only when we choose to unsubscribe from a source before it comes to a natural end.